To those of you already using social media holidays in your social media marketing plan, we salute you!

 We spend so much time interacting with people through screens.

-That's why a day that prompts us to talk to each other face to face, Talk in an Elevator Day, can be so important.
+That's why a day that prompts us to talk to each other face-to-face can be so important.

-Use your social media platforms to tell people how important it is to talk to each other and never miss a chance of authentic human interaction.
+Use your social media platforms to tell people how important it is to talk to each other and never miss a chance for authentic human interaction.

 Did anyone say August?